jcosborn/qex/src/experimental/graph/DESIGN.md

 `copyCompatible` is a semantic contract.
 Operators that choose between alternatives, such as `cond`, require compatible result shape up front.

-Public graph operators should preserve concrete node types whenever the result type is known. `Gvalue` is the erased storage type for core hooks, input arrays, `apply` results, and genuinely opaque boundaries; it is not a generic operator dispatch surface.
+Public graph operators should preserve the mathematical result type whenever it is known. `Gvalue` is the erased storage type for core hooks, input arrays, `apply` results and opaque boundaries; it is not a generic operator dispatch surface.

 `newOneOf` preserves a producer's concrete subtype and kernel metadata.
 `valueLike` creates its mathematical result family without producer caches.